Asa Kittner

 Howdy!

-Hi, I’m Asa Kittner, an Illustrator and Graphic Designer from the Bay Area, creating vibrant and thoughtful visual storytelling.
-My work blends symbolism, surrealism, and conceptual thinking, using bright color palettes, graphic shape language, and bold illustrations to communicate ideas that inspire and connect.
+I’m Asa Kittner, an illustrator and graphic designer from the San Francisco Bay Area creating vibrant and thoughtful visual storytelling.
+My work blends bright colors, symbolism, and conceptual thinking, to communicate ideas that inspire and connect.
+I received a Bachelors of Fine Arts in Illustration from California College of the Arts, where I honed my technical and narrative skills.

-My work is dynamic, with a style ranging from intricately rendered conceptual illustrations to geometric and graphic imagery, often blurring the line between the two.
-I like to work with vivid color combinations to set a mood and layered textures to create depth.
-Through symbolism and whimsical imagery, I visually communicate concepts in fun and unexpected ways.
-My practice includes work fit for editorial, conceptual illustration, branding and packaging, poster design, logos and icons, apparel, print, digital, and more.
+My skill set in illustration and design is versatile, making my work dynamic and wide ranging.
+My portfolio includes intricately rendered conceptual illustrations to more stylized vector graphics.
+I like to use vivid color combinations and layered textures to add mood and depth to my work.
+I often use symbolism and whimsical subject matter to help visually communicate concepts in fun and unexpected ways.
+Additionally, I have experience with typography, layout, logos, and icons.
+My practice includes work fit for editorial and conceptual illustration, branding and packaging, print, digital, and more.

-I’de love to do more work for interesting brands, publications, and any other exciting projects and ideas that come along.
-I want to use visual storytelling to energize and uplift others.
+I’d love to do more projects for interesting brands, publications, and any other exciting ideas that come along.
+I am passionate about using visual storytelling to energize and uplift others.
 When I’m not creating, you can find me hiking local trails, flipping through old design books, or collecting weird trinkets.